Empowering Communities to Showcase Success

 - Create economic growth in economically distressed areas

-The city has been able to target economically distressed areas by requiring hires to comes from zip codes that have been identified as containing residents that are living 200% under the poverty level, have high unemployment, and do not have college degrees.
+The city has been able to target economically distressed areas by requiring hires to come from zip codes that have been identified as containing residents that are living 200% under the poverty level, have high unemployment, and do not have college degrees.
 They must also hire apprentices and graduates from pre-apprentice programs.